Welcome to Dr. Kate Brilakis' Learning Portal

 impulse to trigger it to open

-They permit your immune system's WBCs to identify which cells belong to you vs which ones do not.
+They permit your immune system to identify which cells belong to you vs those that do not.

 3. a lack of contact inhibition